 - Finance.
 This department often relies on numbers from multiple data sources, such as Salesforce and accounting software.
 Digital-workplace technology can allow finance teams to view data from all of these places simultaneously, making it easier to visualize the “big picture.”

 - Human resources.
-As in the onboarding example I outlined earlier, HR can be a great ally as you build out your business case.
+As in the onboarding example, I outlined earlier, HR can be a great ally as you build out your business case.

 Step 3: Create a rollout strategy

 Driving the adoption of new technology is no mean feat.
-Being able to articulate your plan for piloting and rolling out digital-workplace technology might be the linchpin for garnering approval and budget.
+Being able to articulate your plan for piloting and rolling out digital workplace technology might be the linchpin for garnering approval and budget.

 As a first step here, you should think about researching and writing up a set of best practices, which you can share with employees.
 Next, might be the creation of a training plan.
-If you choose the right vendor for your digital-workplace technology, they will be able to help you with this.
+If you choose the right vendor for your digital workplace technology, they will be able to help you with this.
 And if you’ve chosen the right platform, you should be able to leverage the solution itself when developing your training plan.

-Lastly, remember that to encourage adoption of a collaboration platform, you’ll need to evolve your corporate culture, as well.
+Lastly, remember that to encourage the adoption of a collaboration platform, you’ll need to evolve your corporate culture, as well.
 Are people siloed in your organization?
 Does everyone sit in cubes with high walls, interacting only in weekly meetings?
 Are you involving your remote employees in decisions and brainstorms?
 These are good areas to address.

 A digital workplace is a worthy investment, but management might not immediately recognize it as such.
 Having a sound strategy to qualify (and quantify) the purchase will help your executive team understand how it can help accelerate innovation, build teamwork and boost revenue.